Property Testing

 - Generate arbitrary (random) test-cases for your tests, with constraints that you specify.
 Typically, this works by generating a random seed, and using that in combination with a pseudorandom number generator to randomly generate data structures that are used as input.

-- Simplify failing inputs to crate a small failing test-case, also called test case shrinking.
+- Simplify failing inputs to create a small failing test-case, also called test case shrinking.
 This attempts to reduce the input test case to something smaller to eliminate parts of the input data that don’t matter, and to make it easier to reproduce and track down the bug.

 - Record failing test-cases, so you can replay them.
 Usually this works by recording the initial seed, so that the same input can be generated again.